 In this chapter we argue that integrating digital pedagogies in teaching and learning should be one of the key elements of teachers' professional learning.
 We start this chapter by describing the nature of teachers' professional learning and after that depict digipedagogigal elements needed in teachers' professional learning from four perspectives.
-First, we look at teachers' epistemic understanding of digitalization that forms the basis for the integration of digital pedagogical knowledge and skills (TPACK), which they apply while planning, implementing and assessing students' learning and their own teaching.
+First, we look at teachers' epistemic understanding of digitalization that forms the basis for the integration of digital pedagogies in to teaching and learning.
+Secondly, we review teachers' technological pedagogical knowledge and skills (TPACK), which they apply while planning, implementing and assessing students' learning and their own teaching.
 Thirdly, we reflect on the enabling and challenging factors of teachers' digipedagogical competence development.
 Lastly the chapter culminates in discussing the concept of teachers' transformative digital agency.